-Details of the definitions of the 4 types of abuse are included as Appendix A
+Details of the definitions of the 4 types of abuse are included as Appendix $\underline{A}$

-Appendix A also includes definitions of the specific categories and details on specific forms of abuse eg sexual exploitation, child criminal exploitation (CCE) and peer on peer abuse.
+Appendix A also includes definitions of the specific categories and details on specific forms of abuse eg sexual exploitation, child criminal exploitation (CCE) and child on child abuse.
 All school staff need to understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency.
-Also they should recognise that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place and is simply not being reported.
+Also they should recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.